 - Make-ahead meals are great for arrival and departure days so you can focus on setting up and breaking down camp.
 We have a tradition of bringing donuts for our last day of camping breakfast.

-- Don’t forget the drinks and snacks, and a way to make your morning camp coffee!
+- Don’t forget the drinks, snacks, and a way to make your morning camp coffee!

-The best meals are cooked right over the campfire.
-Go simple with hot dogs or gourmet with cast iron or dutch oven cooking.
+- The best meals are cooked right over the campfire, from hot dogs or gourmet with cast iron or dutch oven cooking.

-We also bring some extra food that includes at least one meal made with ingredients that don’t need refrigeration.
-That provides a backup meal if we have trouble with keeping food cold in the cooler or we decide to stay another night.
-Dry pasta with a jar of sauce is an excellent option that everyone loves.
+Tent Camping 101 Tip #8: Plan a meal around non-perishable food like ramen, mac-n-cheese, or tuna.
+Having ingredients that don’t need refrigeration also provides a backup meal if we have trouble keeping food cold in the cooler.
+Dry pasta with a jar of sauce is an excellent option that everyone loves (just be sure to have a way to boil water at the campground).

 Making a complete list of everything you need is a planning step that even the most experienced campers take.
 Consider sticking to the camping basics to keep it simple for your first time camping.